-• Provide a summary of any legal issues that arose during the course of the advice, assistant and representation you provided to the client and how you dealt with them.

-Summarise the legal issues.
-For example, this may include advising the client on the caution, the offence for which they were being questioned.

-• Provide a summary of any procedural issues that arose during the course of the advice, assistance and representation you provided to the client and you dealt with them.

-Summarise what procedural elements were.
-For example, outline the process that was followed in the before, during and after the police interview and you ensured your client was aware of the procedure.

-• Provide a summary of any conduct or ethical issues that arose during the course of advising, assisting and representing the client and how you dealt with them.
+- Provide a summary of any legal issues that arose during the course of the advice, assistant and representation you provided to the client and how you dealt with them. - Summarise the legal issues.
+For example, this may include advising the client on the caution, the offence for which they were being questioned. - Provide a summary of any procedural issues that arose during the course of the advice, assistance and representation you provided to the client and you dealt with them. - Summarise what procedural elements were.
+For example, outline the process that was followed in the before, during and after the police interview and you ensured your client was aware of the procedure. - Provide a summary of any conduct or ethical issues that arose during the course of advising, assisting and representing the client and how you dealt with them.

-It is very important you demonstrate that you are aware of your obligations to your client and your responsibilities under the Code of Conduct.
-For example, were you being asked to represent more than one client?
-Was there any conflict of interest?
-Did your client's instructions change?

-• Summarise the action you took after you had provided advice, assistance and representation to the client
+Summarise the action you took after you had provided advice, assistance and representation to the client